 Your GP Practice may still offer a service to clear earwax via irrigation methods, although with funding changes this has become a more and more difficult service to access.

-This It involves the use an electronic ear irrigator to remove large build-ups of earwax.
-A controlled flow of warm water is squirted into the ear canal to flush out your earwax.
+This involves the use of an electronic ear irrigator to deliver a controlled flow of warm water into the ear canal and flush out your earwax.
 The irrigator has changeable pressure control measures so that minimum pressure can be used.

-While this method is suitable in some cases, (in particular if your wax is hard and in large pieces), often patients have soft and sometimes liquid wax, and this is especially the case if they have been using wax-softening drops prior to the procedure.
+This method is suitable in some cases, particularly if the wax is hard and in large pieces.
+However, many patients have soft or even liquid wax—especially after using wax-softening drops before the procedure.
+Irrigation techniques usually cannot remove this type of wax effectively.

-Also, This technique is of cause not guided in any way, and the practitioner is unable to make sure they have removed all of the wax in one go, as opposed to the microscopic guidance achieved during microsuction.
+Also, this technique is of cause not guided in any way, and the practitioner is unable to make sure they have removed all of the wax in one go.
+By contract, the microscopic guidance of microsuction ensures the entire blockage is removed.

 Some patients try to use an electronic ear irrigator themselves to remove large build-ups of earwax.
 The same factors apply as above.